 2. Église de la Madeleine

-You’d be forgiven for thinking the Église de la Madeleine was a Greek temple rather than a church, marked by its Corinthian columns and colossal bronze doors at the entrance way.
-It was built between 1764 and 1842 and was intended by Napoleon as a neo-classical pantheon to honor his armies.
+You’d be forgiven for thinking the Église de la Madeleine is a Greek temple rather than one of the most-visited churches in Paris.
+Marked by its Corinthian columns and colossal bronze doors at the entrance way, it was built between 1764 and 1842 by Napoleon as a neo-classical pantheon to honor his armies.
 These days the church is more famed for its organ, designed by distinguished French organ builder Aristide Cavaillé-Coll – as well as for the superlative classical music concerts which it hosts throughout the year. Église de la Madeleine, Place de la Madeleine, 75008 Paris.

 3. Église Saint-Augustin